JayavasanthRamesh/exile/README.md

 ### cache

 `exile` maintains two types of caches: a local object cache and a workspace "snapshot".
-The  of all objects moving to and from the remote repository in order to prevent unnecessary network requests when switching between versions.
+The object cache contains copies of all objects moving to and from the remote repository in order to prevent unnecessary network requests when switching between versions.
+The snapshot keeps track of the versions of files that you have resolved locally to prevent unnecessary file copies during recursive `resolve` operations (you can override this optimization with `resolve -f`).
 The `cache` command provides some functionality for cleaning and inspecting these caches.

 Backstory
 ---------